 It is worth noting that the above are the most common types of online security breaches.
 Still, new types of cyberattacks are constantly emerging and evolving; hence, staying vigilant and proactive in protecting yourself and your company online is vitally important.

-This occurs when the attacker gains unauthorized access to an affiliate program and alters the payout methods of the partners to steal commission and redirect withdrawal payments to their own accounts
+This occurs when the attacker gains unauthorized access to an affiliate program and alters the partners’ payout methods to steal commission and redirect withdrawal payments to their own accounts.

 For example, they may change the payout bank account to their own number or add their own BTC wallet number instead of the affiliate’s one.
 If the attack goes undetected, the manager then rolls out payouts, and unknowingly sends funds to the hackers’ accounts.